We welcome you in the Name of Jesus Christ!

 Saint Matthias is a vibrant, inclusive Christian community

 We come from many places and journey at different paces, but we are all seeking a deeper life in Christ.
 We don’t have all the answers, but we do ask very good questions!

 ABOUT THE SERVICE

 People wear a variety of clothing styles to Saint Matthias services.
 Anything from jeans to suits and ties blend right in.
 Wear what works for you.
 We’re glad to have you with us!

 Please sit in whatever part of the church you feel most comfortable.
 There’s no reserved seating here!
-If things seem a bit crowded, the ushers handing out bulletins at the door will be happy to help you find a seat.

-Saint Matthias has ample parking in front and on the sides of the Church.
+Saint Matthias has ample parking in front and on the sides of the church.

 If you have other questions, feel free to call the church office or just ask somebody at church.